just-a-confused-seal/koilog/README.md

 [] Make configuration.ini parser and rules

-[] Create function to parse Eventdata xml data to json
+[X] Create function to parse Eventdata xml data to json

+[X] Add Logic to get only event log that within range n-minutes

 [] ....